 The law around training to employees is covered under the Health and Safety at Work Act, and there are other requirements stipulated by the Management of Health and Safety at Work Regulations.

 To be competent, employees should be safe to do their jobs and possess the relevant skills.
 In some cases the in-house training that an employer delivers might address an employee’s physical and mental aptitude for a job, or assess their suitability for a task on medical grounds.

 I am an employer and I need to deliver in-house training – what should I do?

 As an employer, the amount of training you need to deliver in-house will depend on the nature of the work your company carries out.
 The standards required of your employees are to be set by you, but you should ensure that the training you deliver takes reasonable steps to protect the health and safety of your staff.

 Some minimum employer training obligations are laid out in the PUWER Approved Code of Practice and Guidance, such as the minimum training required for drivers and chainsaw operators.

-Any in-house training that you deliver must take place during working hours and no cost for the training should be borne by your employees.
+Any in-house training that you deliver must take place during working hours and should not be charged to your employees.
 If you want to deliver in-house training outside of your company’s normal working hours, you should make sure your staff members are paid for the extra time they commit.

-It is important that you take steps to ensure the individuals delivering the training are competent enough to do so, and if you are training young people then it may be necessary to adjust the training you deliver to cater for their lack of experience and maturity.
+It is important that you take steps to ensure the individuals delivering the training are competent enough to do so.
+If you are training young people it may be necessary to cater for their age and lack of experience.